Snowstorms to hit England and Wales after coldest night of the year at -16C

 The Met Office has issued an amber warning for snow covering a large area of central and northern England and northern Wales.

-Snowstorms are due to affect large parts of England on Thursday after the coldest March temperature in more than a decade was recorded overnight.
+Snowstorms are due to affect large parts of England and Wales on Thursday after the coldest March temperature in more than a decade was recorded overnight.

 The Met Office has issued two amber warnings for “strong winds bringing blizzard conditions” and up to 16in (40cm) of snow for an area stretching from Stoke-on-Trent to Durham, and North Wales.

-“Significant disruption” to transport, power lines and phone network coverage is likely in the regions covered by the warnings.
+“Significant disruption” to transport including flights, power lines and phone network coverage is likely in the regions covered by the warnings.

 The amber “snow” alert for England lasts for 21 hours from 3pm on Thursday and covers major cities including Liverpool, Sheffield, Bradford and Leeds.